Lying on the shores of the Adriatic Sea, Split is one of the oldest in the region.

 The hugely impressive Roman Palace of Diocletian, the seaside suburbs, and the great weather!

-The city was founded back in Greek times but it was the Romans who really put it on the map.
+The city was founded in Greek times, but the Romans put it on the map.

 How to get there